nasuni-labs/nasuni-dashboards/README.md

 ### Configure Grafana Dashboards

-1. Download the [PerformanceDashboard.json](PerformanceDashboard.json) dashboard template from Nasuni Labs.

-2. From the Grafana left navigation bar, click the plus icon, then click the **Import** link.
-On the Import page, click **Import** and upload the JSON file downloaded in step 1.
+1. From the Grafana left navigation bar, click the plus icon, then click the **Import** link.
+On the Import page, click **Import** and upload the PerformanceDashboard.json file from the extracted repository zip archchive.

-3. The **Options** screen opens.
+2. The **Options** screen opens.
 Select the **InfluxDB** data source name, which should be **InfluxDB (default)**, and click **Import**.

-4. Navigate to the newly-imported dashboard to view the performance information for your Edge Appliances.
+3. Navigate to the newly-imported dashboard to view the performance information for your Edge Appliances.
 Here is an example of expected output for the dashboard:

 ![Performance Dashboard Screenshot](/images/PerformanceDashboardScreenshot.png)

-5. If using the GFA Telemetry API data source, download the [GFAVolumes.json](GFAVolumes.json) and [GFAAppliances.json](GFAAppliances.json) dashboard templates from Nasuni Labs.

-6. From the Grafana left navigation bar, click the plus icon, then click the **Import** link.
-On the Import page, click **Import** and upload the first JSON file downloaded in step 5, accepting the defaults and saving the configuration.
-Repeat for the second file.
+4. If using the GFA Telemetry API data source, import the associated GFA dashboards.
+From the Grafana left navigation bar, click the plus icon, then click the **Import** link.
+On the Import page, click **Import** and upload the GFAVolumes.json file from the extracted repository zip archive accepting the defaults and saving the configuration.
+Repeat for the GFAAppliances.json file.

+5. by download the [GFAVolumes.json](GFAVolumes.json) and [GFAAppliances.json](GFAAppliances.json) dashboard templates from Nasuni Labs.

-7. Navigate to the newly-imported GFA Volumes dashboard.
+6. Navigate to the newly-imported GFA Volumes dashboard.
 Here is an example of expected output for the dashboard:

 ![GFA Volumes Dashboard Screenshot](/images/GFAVolumesDashboardScreenshot.png)